RobPruzan/WeCode/README.md

-# Welcome to the Engineer's Social Network!
+# Welcome to the programmers chat site!

-This social network is specifically designed for engineers to connect and share ideas.
+This messasging app specifically designed for coders to connect and share ideas.

 ## Setup